turbot/tailpipe-plugin-aws/docs/tables/aws_cost_and_usage_focus/index.md

 }
 ```

-### Collect Reports for All Accounts in an AWS Organization
+### Collect reports for all accounts in an AWS organization

 For a specific AWS Organization, collect CUR data for all accounts.